 The Company's products are being developed and have not generated significant revenues.
 As a result, the Company has suffered recurring losses and its liabilities exceed its assets.
 These losses are expected to continue for an extended period of time.
+The Company intends to continue raising funds through the sale of both debt and equity in order to continue funding ongoing clinical trials.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 There is a working capital deficiency, a shareholders' deficiency and recurring losses from operations that raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments to the carrying amount and classification of recorded assets and liabilities should the Company be unable to continue operations.
 Management's plans are to continue to raise additional funds through the sales of debt or equity securities.
-Subsequent to July 31, 2013, the Company raised an aggregate of approximately \$800,000 in additional capital through the sale of equity securities and convertible promissory notes.
+Subsequent to January 31, 2013, the Company raised an aggregate of approximately \$1.7 million in additional capital through the sale of equity securities and exercise of warrants.